 Find a routine that works for your family

 Every family unit will be different, said Steph Skardal, a software engineer and mom of three ages 3, 5 and 7.
-Steph, who works part-time, starts her workday early while her husband helps the children with schoolwork.
+Steph, who works remotely part-time, starts her workday early while her husband helps the children with schoolwork.
 After lunchtime, she takes the kids outside while her husband works full-time.
 “We thrive on routine and structure,” she said.
 “Figure out what works best for your family.
 Value kids’ emotional well-being over finishing every school assignment.”

 Lisa Mah, diligence manager, finds having daily lesson plans for her children, ages 3 and 5, helps them stay on track.
 “Kids like to know what to expect in their days as they are used to routines.
 Also, incorporating recess, free play and fun activities into the daily plan makes the day go by a lot smoother.”

 Kyle Phillips, accounting manager and new dad to a 7 month-old, acknowledges it’s okay not to have all the answers when transitioning to working from home.
 “We just try to figure it out on our own and continue to learn the nuances of raising our son every day!”

 Blocking times for productive work

 Single mom Mackenzie Young, credit analyst, knows she can knock out a lot of work around her 2.5 year old daughter’s nap times, and tries to plan accordingly.
 Another working from home tip is that she’s found it helpful to have a plan for her daughter during timeframes where she can’t be interrupted.

 Software engineer Michael Cordingley takes his kids for a walk or outside play right before he has a long meeting.
 That way they are more inclined to self-entertain for a while during his meeting, he said.